 An ancient Greek beauty secret: Honey

-Honey has a long history of cosmetic usage as women used it to make face masks or body scrubs.
-Honey has soothing properties and is used even today in wound care.
+Honey has a long history of cosmetic usage, as women used it to make face masks or body scrubs.
+Honey has soothing properties and is even used today in wound care.

 Because of its antibacterial and anti-inflammatory properties, honey also helped with certain types of acne.

 Yogurt soothes the skin

 Greek yogurt is a miraculous ingredient, as it soothes and nourishes the skin.
 It is also used to relieve sunburned skin.

 Greek yogurt, another natural moisturizer, contains probiotics, proteins, vitamins, and minerals, making it a great anti-aging mask.